dominicarrojado/dominicarrojado.github.io/posts/building-an-email-template-with-mjml-framework.md

 ## Initial structure

-Let's setup the initial structure of our MJML code.
+Let's set up the initial structure of our MJML code.
 Open the main file `src/index.mjml` and type the following below:

 ```html
 <mjml>